 Jim Nicholson was a veteran CIA agent and single father of three when he decided to sell secrets to the Russians for extra cash.
 While in jail, Jim saw the opportunity to continue his legacy and drafted his younger son, Nathan, in order to continue his association with the foreign power.
 Eager to please his father and trusting him implicitly, Nathan followed orders to his own detriment.

-Here Comes the Night by Joel Selvin is the tragic story of a key personality in the 60s and comprehensive account of the Rhythm and Blues business.
+Here Comes the Night by Joel Selvin is the tragic story of a key personality in the 1960s and comprehensive account of the Rhythm and Blues business.
 Here Comes the Night: The Dark Soul of Bert Berns and the Dirty Business of Rhythm and Blues covers a myriad of popular artists and the surprising hidden stories of their careers and most popular songs.

-Written to commemorate the 100th anniversary of the Christmas Truce, [easyazon_link asin=”B00R2D5T9U” locale=”US” new_window=”default” nofollow=”default” tag=”rabidreaders-20″]Christmas Eve, 1914 is a story of soldiers on the Western Front.
+Written to commemorate the 100th anniversary of the Christmas Truce, [easyazon_link asin=”B00R2D5T9U” locale=”US” new_window=”default” nofollow=”default” tag=”rabidreaders-20″]Christmas Eve, 1914[/easyazon_link] is a story of soldiers on the Western Front.
 A story of men sent to fight far from home anticipating the end of war and not realizing that hostility has just begun.
 One day that an unofficial truce was called and British and German soldiers exchanged holiday greetings.